Paris Pont Alexandre III bridge in France

 At the base of each of these two columns you will again find two statues and the first is known as the France Rennaissante that was executed by Jules Coutan and the other statue is La France de Louis XIV produced by Laurent Marqueste.

-There are also four lion statues that were produced by the French sculptors Jules Dalou and Georges Gardet.
+There are also four lion statues that are situated at all four corners and these were produced by the French sculptors Jules Dalou and Georges Gardet.

 Golden statue on Pont Alexandre III